gbb1/Hooks/README.md

 <div align="center"><img src="http://g.recordit.co/Ux0r8Cq6gc.gif" width=100% align="center"/></div>

 ### Write and publish your sentence:
+Hooks will show a random book and its author.
 Try to come up with a sentence that others will think is the real one!
 <div align="center"><img src="http://g.recordit.co/2FeZi8MgUP.gif" width=40% align="center"/></div>

 ### Vote on your favorite answers: